uwdata/arquero-arrow/README.md

 Arrow serialization support for [Arquero](https://github.com/uwdata/arquero).
 The `toArrow(data)` method encodes either an Arquero table or an array of objects into the [Apache Arrow](https://arrow.apache.org/) format.
 This package provides a convenient interface to the [apache-arrow](https://arrow.apache.org/docs/js/) JavaScript library, while also providing more performant encoders for standard integer, float, date, boolean, and string dictionary types.

+For more examples and context, see the [Arquero and Apache Arrow notebook](https://observablehq.com/@uwdata/arquero-and-apache-arrow).

 ## API Documentation

 <a id="toArrow" href="#toArrow">#</a>